earthly/website/blog/_posts/2022-09-26-Flux-vs-Argo-CD.md

 ## Configuration

-Flux supports defining strategic merge and JSON patches, overriding images and the namespaces in the `kustomize.toolkit.fluxcd.io/Kustomization` [resource](https://fluxcd.io/docs/components/kustomize/kustomization/#override-kustomize-config).
+Flux supports defining strategic merge and [JSON](/blog/convert-to-from-json) patches, overriding images and the [namespaces](/blog/k8s-namespaces in the `kustomize.toolkit.fluxcd.io/Kustomization` [resource](https://fluxcd.io/docs/components/kustomize/kustomization/#override-kustomize-config).
 Argo CD is less flexible, you have to place your edits in the overlays of your kustomization (with [a few exceptions](https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomize)).
 This might be a problem for certain repo layouts, e.g where kustomizations of an app live in a separate repo which is owned by a different team, and adding a new kustomization there is not preferable / feasible.
 If you are familiar with Helm, it's not hard to see how this will cause a bigger problem there, but about that later.
 As an additional customization, Flux supports [variable templating and substitution](https://fluxcd.io/docs/components/kustomize/kustomization/#variable-substitution).

 ## Summary